 All righty then!
 I think it’s time for my usual sign off: I’ll probably delete this in the morning.

-I’ll probably delete this in the morning.
+I’ll probably delete this when the edges turn black.